Gagan-hub986/AI-Powered-Incident-Management-System/README.md

 * Verify the Folder ID in Config.xlsx.
 * Upload both Excel files to OneDrive before execution.
 * Every execution is recorded for complete transparency.
+* Make sure agent priority is set to highest in Orchestrator
+* Make a different folder for Incident Management Flows.
+Dont Mix it in your real automation folder to avoid loop.